slior/adrflow/README.md

 This will create a file called `adr3.html` with the content converted to HTML (using [marked](https://github.com/chjj/marked)).

 Note that you can omit the output file argument, causing the output to spill out to standard error.
 This can be useful if you want to integrate with other command line tools.

+## Contributions
+Contributions are more than welcome of course.
+Please make sure to follow conventions where applicable, and that all tests pass of course.

+To execute tests, simply run `npm test`

+### Creating a Binary
+Use `pkg` to create the executable.
+This will require node v6 and above.

+`pack.bat` runs `pkg` that is globally installed, building a windows executable.

 ## License